-The course is designed to equip medical doctors with medical knowledge and public health skills required to work in low and middle-income countries. including humanitarian crisis contexts.
-It is organised through contributions of clinicians, colleagues from academic institutions, inter-national organisations, and MSF, to provide up-to-date teaching and guidance on key areas in tropical medicine, global health, and humanitarian medicine.
-The GHHM also prepares students to take the Diploma in Tropical Medicine & Hygiene (DTM&H) examination organised by the UK Royal College of Physicians (RCP).
+The course is designed to equip medical doctors with medical knowledge and public health skills required to work in low resource settings, including humanitarian crisis contexts.
+It is organised through contributions of clinicians, colleagues from academic institutions, international organisations, and MSF, to provide up-to-date teaching and guidance on key areas in tropical medicine, global health, and humanitarian medicine.
+The GHHM also prepares students to take the DTM&H examination organised by the RCP, UK.